 Types of German Language Proficiency Tests

-The Goethe-Institut / Max Mueller Bhavan in India conduct Zertifikat Deutsch exam at 6 centers in Bangalore, Chennai, Kolkata, Mumbai, New Delhi, and Pune.
-Goethe-Zentrum in partnership with the Goethe-Institut also conduct the Zertifikat exam at Ahmedabad, Chandigarh, Coimbatore, Hyderabad and Trivandrum.
+Goethe-Zentrum in partnership with the Goethe-Institut also conducts the Zertifikat exam at Ahmedabad, Chandigarh, Coimbatore, Hyderabad, and Trivandrum.
 The exam is conducted 5 to 6 times in a year and the fees for the exam will depend on the level that you sign up.
 Generally, it is between Rs 6,000 to 11,000.

 Goethe-Test PRO is another test designed for professionals.
 The computer-based online German test evaluates listening and reading competence quickly and reliably in the workplace.
 The test results and a report on your level of language proficiency are available immediately after you have completed the test.